 There are two entrances to the road up to Amber Fort.
 First of all the walking up entrance is through the gardens where you see the AMBER FORT brown sign.
 This is opposite the Moonstone restaurant.
 This is the route that the Elephants take up and this the entrance is further along the road and down the hill.
 You can walk alongside them on a small path.

 The ticket office is at the top, inside the fort, directly opposite the main gates as you walk through.
-We, had, however, already purchased the composite Foreign Tourist ticket for 350 INR.
-(2016 rates are 400 INR).
-The Jaipur combined ticket gives you entry to Amber Fort, Nahagarh Fort, the Albert Hall Government Museum, Jantar Mantar, the Hawa Mahal, the Sisodia Garden and the Vidhyadhar Garden.
+We, had, however, already purchased the composite Foreign Tourist ticket (2023 rate is 1000 INR for foreigners).
+The Jaipur combined ticket gives you entry to Amber Fort, Nahagarh Fort, the Albert Hall Government Museum, Jantar Mantar, the Hawa Mahal, the Amber Palace and more.
 It’s valid for two days.

-The fort is actually only eleven kilometres from Jaipur, in the town of Amer.
+The fort is actually only eleven kilometers from Jaipur, in the town of Amer.
 We just must have had the slowest auto driver in the world.
-The fort is glorious on first appearance.
-It’s constructed from red sandstone, which is covered in white plaster, which gives it a marble like appearance.
+The fort is glorious on its first appearance.
+It’s constructed from red sandstone, which is covered in white plaster, which gives it a marble-like appearance.

 The fort itself is extensive.
-Lonely Planet will tell you that you need an audio or human guide as there are lots of corridors and it’s hard to find your way round.
+Lonely Planet will tell you that you need an audio or human guide as there are lots of corridors and it’s hard to find your way around.
 We disagree.
 What you actually need is either a map or further detailed information about the fort, which you can get from the following sources.
-We collated them, downloaded them to our Kindle and combined it with an audio guide and had a great time at the fort.
-However, as you’ll read below, we think the audio guide is a waste of money.
+We collated them, downloaded them to our Kindle combined it with an audio guide, and had a great time at the fort.
+However, as you’ll read below, we think the audio guide was a waste of money.

 Human guides will find you as you attempt to climb the steps to the left of the first gate and into the palace.
 Audio guides are available once you have climbed these steps and gone through the “security” check at the top.
 Turn right.

-Audio guides cost 150 INR each and the most useful part of them is the map.
-Otherwise, the audio guide is wordy, lengthy but mostly uninformative.
+Audio guides cost 200 INR each and the most useful part of them is the map.
+Otherwise, we found the audio guide to be long, overly wordy and mostly uninformative

 It’s easier if you think of the Palace at Amber Fort as being split into four main sections.
 Each section has its own entry gate and courtyard.
 The main gate is the Sun Gate, Suraj Pol.
 This leads to the first main courtyard, which is called Jaleb Chowk.
 It’s here that returning armies would hold victory parades.

 In the second courtyard is the Diwan-i-am – the public audience hall.
-It’s a beautiful structure, with 27 fabuous pillars and a gorgeous ceiling.
-There are latticed windows above the next gate, so that the royal ladies could watch the functions.
+It’s a beautiful structure, with 27 fabulous pillars and a gorgeous ceiling.
+There are latticed windows above the next gate so that the royal ladies could watch the functions.

 The next gate is beautiful.
 This is Ganesh Pol.
-It’s a popular place for photos and we wait our turn more patiently than most.
-The Ganesh Gate is named after Lord Ganesh, the Hindu God and it’s the entrance to the Maharajas private palaces.
+It’s a popular place for photos and we waited our turn more patiently than most but even then we couldn’t get a photo with no other people in it!
+The Ganesh Gate is named after Lord Ganesh, the Hindu God and it’s the entrance to the Maharaja’s private palaces.